VindicoRory/gitingest/README.md

 # See more options
 gitingest --help

+# Access a private GitHub repository with a token
+gitingest https://github.com/username/private-repo --github-token YOUR_TOKEN

+# Save the GitHub token for future use
+gitingest https://github.com/username/private-repo --github-token YOUR_TOKEN --save-token
 ```

 This will write the digest in a text file (default `digest.txt`) in your current working directory.

+### GitHub Token for Private Repositories

+You can use a GitHub personal access token to clone and analyze private repositories:

+1. **Command line option**: Pass the token directly with `--github-token` flag
+2. **Environment variable**: Set `GITINGEST_GITHUB_TOKEN` in your environment
+3. **Token file**: Create a file at `~/.gitingest/github_token` containing just the token

+The token is used in this priority order: command line > environment variable > token file

 ## 🐍 Python package usage